mi3nts/AirQualityAnalysisWorkflows/influxdb/mongo-docker/Readme.txt

 Potentially Travis's geojson script might be helpful in converting between the two, but I have not looked into it https://github.com/travisdula/us-census-2018-geojson

+Mongosh might also have to installed, but not sure if it is already

 These are the different parameters to query/narrow down for locations: us